brianhigh/OpsReportCardBook/README.md

 Compile the [OpsReportCard](http://www.opsreportcard.com) into various book formats.
 This has only been tested on Ubuntu Linux 14.04 and macOS High Sierra.
-If you are using macOS, you may need to install wget and basictex with `brew`.

 ## Quick Start